 I modified my Fender American Standard Jazz Bass V with Aguilar AG 5J-HC pickups.
-Although I was hesitant at first, I’m completely satisfied with this modification.
-My bass sounds a bit more modern now, which is a subjective plus for me, and the notorious single coil hum is completely gone!
-Other musicians also commented on how nice my bass sounds.
-Unless you are a die hard vintage fan, can’t recommend them enough.
+Although I was hesitant at first, I’m satisfied with this modification.
+My bass sounds a bit more modern now, which is a subjective plus for me, and the notorious single coil hum is completely gone.

 Why did I prefer a Jazz Bass then?
 Well; if I wanted that deep low-mid emphasized bass sound alone, I would probably end up with a Precision Bass, but that’s not the case.
 The reason I purchased a jazz bass in the first place is its tonal versatility.